vedlaad03/PDF-Data-Extraction/README.md

 # PDF-Extraction-Web-App
 Live Demo Link : https://keyword-extraction-web-app-by-33svan0v0.streamlit.app/

-The "Keyword Extraction Web App" is a web application created using Streamlit, a Python library for building web-based data applications.
+The "PDF Extraction Web App" is a web application created using Streamlit, a Python library for building web-based data applications.
 This particular app is designed to perform keyword extraction from various types of text files, including PDF, DOCX, PPTX, and plain text (TXT) files.
 Here's a brief description of its main features:

 1. File Upload: Users can upload text files in different formats, such as PDF, DOCX, PPTX, or TXT.